-Vegetarian lasagna packed with some of your favorite ingredients and just as satisfying as your traditional Italian dish.
+This Broccoli and Mushroom White Lasagna is a delicious vegetarian lasagna packed with some of your favorite ingredients.
+This vegetable lasagna is just as satisfying as your traditional Italian meat lasagna!

 Even though we moved into our neighborhood just over one year ago, we are not the newest ones there.
 We have three neighbors surrounding us that moved in last summer, so we’ve been getting to know each of them over time.
 One family is certainly a fun favorite, as they have two boys surrounding the ages of my two boys.
 Match made in heaven, and a definite answer to prayer!

 Another family right next to us is a single Indian man with two young daughters.
 Judah loves playing outside with the girls when they get home from school.
 The dad is the nicest guy and even invited us over, very randomly, one evening to sample some Indian food he was cooking up in his kitchen.
 During this visit, he showed us his spice drawer where he stores his homemade spices…I was very impressed!